tuanfriend/CheatSheetAngularExpressNode/README.md

 ```
 yourcommandline> ng new public

-(If you see the question y/N? just put N and Don't forget hit Enter key when they ask for CSS)
+(Don't forget hit Enter key when they ask for CSS)
 ```

 To build the Angular app, Open another terminal and move in Angular App